lalitkumar2k10/cert-verifier-js/docs/verification-process.md

 2\.
 Compare the hash of the local certificate with the value in the receipt.

-Blockcerts uses JSON-LD canonicalization to ensure a consistent order of the JSON input.
+It uses JSON-LD canonicalization to ensure a consistent order of the JSON input.
 This ensures a consistent hash for verifiers.
 Per the JSON-LD signature specification, this works as follows:

 *    Remove the `signature` portion from the Blockchain Certificate
 *    JSON-LD canonicalize the result